Chart Color Schemes

 Armidale Surrounds - South shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's educational profile is notable regionally, with university qualification rates at 26.0% of residents aged 15+, surpassing the SA4 region average of 19.5%.
 Bachelor degrees are most prevalent at 16.5%, followed by postgraduate qualifications (6.6%) and graduate diplomas (2.9%).
-Vocational credentials are also prominent, with 39.2% of residents aged 15+ holding such qualifications – advanced diplomas at 11.3% and certificates at 27.9%.
+Vocational credentials are also prominent, with 39.2% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.3% and certificates for 27.9%.

-Educational participation is high, with 28.8% of residents currently enrolled in formal education.
-This includes 10.3% in primary education, 9.0% in secondary education, and 3.5% pursuing tertiary education.
+Educational participation is high at 28.8%, including 10.3% in primary education, 9.0% in secondary education, and 3.5% pursuing tertiary education.
 Six schools operate within Armidale Surrounds - South, educating approximately 425 students, with typical Australian school conditions (ICSEA: 969) and balanced educational opportunities.
-The educational mix includes five primary and one K-12 school.
-Local school capacity is limited at 7.0 places per 100 residents compared to the regional average of 15.7, resulting in many families traveling to nearby areas for schooling.
+The educational mix includes five primary schools and one K-12 school.
+Local school capacity is limited at 7.0 places per 100 residents compared to the regional average of 15.7, leading many families to travel for schooling.

 Frequently Asked Questions - Education